 - 1. Qualification of Athletes: Competition open only to A, B and C FEI categorised Athletes (to ensure all Athletes have adequate experience) - 2.
 Qualification of Horses: minimum 7 years old and having 1 MER in CCI-3 minimum - 3.
 Level of competition: maximum (current) 3 star level obstacles with speed related to the size of the arena. - 4.
 Competition Format: - Optimum time if competition runs over fixed obstacles - Against the clock: ONLY with knockable fences or hedges (min.
 1/3 of the height of the obstacle) - Two phases: - 1st phase: fixed obstacles possible, Table A format not against the clock - 2nd phase: knockable fences, Table A against the clock - 5.
-FEI Officials: One experienced FEI Eventing Course Designer or FEI Eventing Technical Delegate
+FEI Officials: One experienced FEI Eventing Course Designer or FEI Eventing Technical Delegate.
+Veterinarians: it is mandatory that the VSM or TV appointed be regularly involved in the treatment of horses in Eventing competitions.
+It is necessary for the VD appointed to the CIX Event to be listed as a VD for Eventing.

-2 Prizemoney & expenses
+2 Prize money & expenses